tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 	* **Default** : animations play sequentially one by one without interpolation.
 		.. image:: /images/pedestrian/baker/animator/TransitionNodeDefaultExample.png

-	* **To Start** : previous animation is interpolated to the beginning of the next animation with the set duration.
+	* **To Start** : the previous animation is interpolated to the beginning of the next animation with the set duration.
 		.. image:: /images/pedestrian/baker/animator/TransitionNodeToStartExample.png

-	* **To Global Sync** : previous animation is interpolated to the global playback time of the next animation with the set duration.
+	* **To Global Sync** : the previous animation is interpolated to the global playback time of the next animation with the set duration.
 		.. image:: /images/pedestrian/baker/animator/TransitionNodeToGlobalSyncExample.png